How Higher Watt-hour Batteries Can Save You Time and Money

 Overall, the actual results and the calculated results were impressively close—as the data table below shows.
 Only the 36 Wh calculation and estimate were noticeably off compared to the rest.
 Notice how the average screws put in for each battery compared to the estimated amount.

 The results confirmed that the more watt hours a battery had, the more screws it could drive in.
 It also produced a longer run time.
 The battery with the lowest number of watt-hours drove in the least screws overall.
 The battery with the highest number of watt-hours drove in the most screws.
 This proved my hypothesis more or less correct.
 The results also show that the 36 Wh battery, even though it had the same voltage as the 14 Wh battery, drove over twice as many screws.

 I talked to my dad about why my results drifted away from calculated amounts as the batteries grew in capacity.
 He explained that the higher watt-hour batteries were also newer.
 He further explained that better battery technology could affect results simply because there are more factors.
 Batteries are more than just cells.
 They involve electronics and controls to monitor heat build-up.
 This keeps tools and battery packs from overloading and getting damaged.

 Battery Capacity and the Price Per Watt-Hour

-After I calculated the above results, I decided to do a couple more calculations to find the price per Watt-hour (Wh).
+After I calculated the above results, I decided to do a couple more calculations to find the price per watt-hour (Wh).
 What I found surprised me.
-The higher Watt-hour batteries actually cost less per Wh.
+The higher watt-hour batteries actually cost less per Wh.
 This might be due to volume costs savings or the fact that the larger batteries are also newer.
-I based the price calculation on the total cost of the battery divided by the number of Watt-hours.
-Here’s a chart showing what I found (Note that the price for the 14 Wh battery is based on its original pricing.
+I based the price calculation on the total cost of the battery divided by the number of watt-hours.
+Here’s a chart showing what I found (Note: The price for the 14 Wh battery is based on its original pricing.
 It’s no longer available):

 I had a lot of fun while doing this project for my school science fair.
-I even got Third Place!
+I even got Third Place and made it to County!
 Who said science couldn’t be fun?